waterlink/aop/README.md

 Then somebody renames `Admin#sign_in` to `Admin#logout`, and when you run the code you will get:

 ```
-PointcutNotFound: Unable to find pointcut Admin#sign_in
+Aop::PointcutNotFound: Unable to find pointcut Admin#sign_in
  .. backtrace ..
 ```